varabyte/kobweb/README.md

 #### attrModifier and styleModifier

 There are a bunch of modifier extensions (and they're growing) provided by Kobweb, like `background`, `color`, and `padding` above.
-But there are also two escape hatches int web compose anytime you run into something that's missing:
+But there are also two escape hatches into web compose anytime you run into something that's missing:
 `attrModifier` and `styleModifier`.

 Using them looks like this: